 Image Credit: NOAA (click to enlarge)

 We see them every day on the evening news during the weather forecast.
-A weather map is the most important tool in a meteorologist’s toolkit as it allows him or her to get a bird’s eye view of what’s happening in our atmosphere.
+A weather map is the most important tool in a meteorologist’s toolkit as it allows them to get a bird’s eye view of what’s happening in our atmosphere: where air masses are clashing, where pressure is building, and where storms are likely to develop.

 Types of Weather Fronts